orbcode/orbuculum/README.md

 Serial device its set by the Orbuculum command line.
 Segger devices can normally work faster, but no experimentation has yet been done to find their max limits, which are probably it's dependent on the specific JLink you are using.
-JLink-Pro and JTrace devices appear to work up to 50MHz.
-YMMV.
-We haven't really found the limits of ORBTrace Mini yet.
+ORBTrace Mini can operate with Manchester encoded SWO at up to 48Mbps, which means there's no speed matching needed to use it, and it should continue to work correctly even if the target clock speed changes (e.g. when it goes into a low power mode).

 Configuring the Target
 ======================